Multimodal Fusion of EMG and Vision for Human Grasp Intent Inference in Prosthetic Hand Control: Introduction

-The main contributions of this work are: \begin{itemize} \item \textbf{Synchronized grasp dataset:} We collected a multimodal dataset for prosthetic control consisting of imagery, gaze and dynamic EMG data, from several subjects using state-of-the-art sensors, all synchronized in time. \item \textbf{Grasp Segmentation and Classification of dynamic EMG:} We segmented the non-static EMG data into multiple dynamic motion sequences with unsupervised method, and implemented gesture classification based on the dynamic EMG. \item \textbf{Visual grasp detection:} We built CNN classifier capable of detecting grasp types in imagery data, and background generalization using copy-paste augmentation. \item \textbf{Robust grasp detection:} We implemented the multimodal fusion of EMG and imagery evidence classifications, resulting in improved robustness and accuracy at all times. \end{itemize}
+Our experimental results show that fusion can outperform each of the individual EMG and visual classification methods at any given time.
+Specifically, fusion improves the average grasp classification accuracy during reaching by $13.66\%$ (81.64\% non-fused), and $14.8\%$ (80.5\% non-fused) for EMG and visual classification respectively with a total accuracy of $95.3\%$.
+Moreover, such utilization of fusion allows the robotic hand controller to deduce the correct gesture in a more timely fashion, hence, additional time is left for the actuation of the robotic hand.
+All classification methods were tested on our custom dataset with synchronized EMG and imagery data.
+The main contributions of this work are: \begin{itemize} \item \textbf{Synchronized grasp dataset:} We collected a multimodal dataset for prosthetic control consisting of imagery, gaze and dynamic EMG data, from 5 subjects using state-of-the-art sensors, all synchronized in time. \item \textbf{Grasp segmentation and classification of dynamic EMG:} We segmented the non-static EMG data into multiple dynamic motion sequences with an unsupervised method, and implemented gesture classification based on the dynamic EMG. \item \textbf{Visual grasp detection:} We built a CNN classifier capable of detecting gestures in visual data, and background generalization using copy-paste augmentation. \item \textbf{Robust grasp detection:} We implemented the multimodal fusion of EMG and imagery evidence classifications, resulting in improved robustness and accuracy at all times. \end{itemize}

 The rest of this paper continues as follows: \autoref{sec:system} provides details on system setup and data collection protocols.
 After that, \autoref{sec:emg} provides an in-depth study of EMG phase segmentation and gesture classification.
-Then, \autoref{sec:vision} discusses visual detection and generalization methods. \autoref{sec:fusion} provides fusion formulation and results, and lastly, \autoref{sec:conclusion} concludes this work.
+Then, \autoref{sec:vision} discusses visual detection and generalization methods.
+Afterwards, \autoref{sec:fusion} elaborates on our fusion formulation.
+In \autoref{sec:results} we describe the metrics used and present the results for EMG, visual and fusion systems.
+Moreover, we discuss related works, limitations and advancements in \autoref{sec:discussion}.
+Finally, we conclude our work in the \autoref{sec:conclusion}.